The NOVAS C astrometry library, made better.

 can have only one ephemeris data file opened.
 You cannot use it to

-can integrate as discussed further above!)
+either of which you can interface as discussed further above!)

 That’s all, except the warning that this method will not work with newer JPL ephemeris data, beyond DE421.